SwiftStudies/OysterKit/README.md

   	- Complied STLR can be used immediately at run time, or through the generation of a Swift source file

 ## Status
+ -  Swift 4.2 development is proceeding on the 4.2 branch, in addition new features are also being added there.
+Check the status of the 4.2 pull request to confirm that all tests are passing, but you are safe to use this branch for development if you wish.
+I have been merging changes into the master branch providing they do not break 4.1.x compatibility.
   - All tests are passing

 For those that used v1.0 there are significant performance and capability benefits of moving to v2.
 I have not yet built an OKScript translator, but that could quite easily be done if there is demand.